KarlOfDuty/SupportBoi/docs/Installation.md

 > [!NOTE]
 > The bot should work on other versions of the above systems and other distributions based on them.
-> You must however use an x64 architecture, Arm systems such as the Raspberry Pi are not supported at this time.
+> However, you must use an x64 architecture operating system.
+Arm systems such as the Raspberry Pi are not supported at this time.
 >
-> Please contact me immediately if any of the packages don't work properly on a specific distro.
+> Please contact me immediately if any of the packages don't work properly on a specific distribution.

 ### Installation Instructions